 The key factors that shape the environment for European organisations are cybersecurity; an aging population; and the emergence of Artificial Technology.
 AI is pivotal, with the ability to accelerate the effects of the other two - both negative and positive.
 Harnessing AI can boost cybersecurity defences and help manage soaring healthcare costs.

 Having completed their digital transformation journey, and armed with the complementing data regulations, organisations should have all the tools they need to develop and implement an AI strategy.
 Their priority might be security, intelligent content, or customer support.
 Regardless, by 2020 AI should be completely demystified, with AI-enabled systems in place or in development.
 For our part, we are skilling up on Intelligent CMS, ready to support our clients when ready.

 The direction of travel is clear.
 The Digital Single Market will create a larger data economy, with appropriate controls for privacy and security.
 The European “data space” will provide the foundation for innovation across sectors and member states.
 One speaker even called for a “Digital Mttelstand”, organisations that achieve digital excellence without the expansionist approach of US tech giants.

-So things are moving - more slowly that those of us who work in tech would like, but maybe that’s the point.
-At the end of the conference, there was a ceremonial signing of an agreement between Bulgaria, Greece and Serbia to build a 5G corridor, where autonomous vehicles could be tested.
+So things are moving - more slowly than those of us who work in tech would like, but maybe that’s the point.
+At the end of the conference, there was a ceremonial signing of an agreement between Bulgaria, Greece, and Serbia to build a 5G corridor, where autonomous vehicles could be tested.
 I grew up in that part of the world, so I know what the driving conditions are like.
-We could try-out driverless cars on the Autobahn, but that is hardly a stress-test.
+We could try out driverless cars on the Autobahn, but that is hardly a stress test.